Grooming is a personal business. Men and women both like to feel good about their bodies…

 - Taper and shape the beard so that the longest portion is in the very center of your chin

 - When doing the pointed beard, remember not to take off too much hair.
-Also, you need to maintain the symmetry as you go over at each side
+Also, you need to maintain symmetry as you go over each side

 - Clean your cheek and neckline

-- You can style your beard by curling it at the end or leave it pointed as it is
+- You can style your beard by curling it at the end or leaving it pointed as it is